MikesGlitch/plutus/README.md

 Still figuring out how I want to write this.

 ## TODO
-- Check out indexedDB and how that would work
+- Check out indexedDB and how that would work.
+I could write a simple database backed by the FileSystem API, and periodically lock the database and back up that file.
+This would be pretty cool because I don't know of anyone who has implemented a simple FileSystem API backed database, but I could see it being useful for other purposes.

 -----------